 According to the CDC, each year, over 400,000 children in the United States require medical attention after being bitten by a dog, and over 20,000 need reconstructive surgery, which will most likely be required for little Jasper.
 Many of these attacks are from a family dog.

 Our lawyers have handled many cases like this where a child was severely disfigured in a dog attack.
-Our lead dog bite lawyer is Brendan Flaherty.
-He is also a father and takes great care to make sure everything possible is done to provide for the injured child.
 When it is a family pet, there are issues of guilt and anger, and it is often hard for family members to understand that often the only way to get compensation for a child is to sue the dog owner, even if that owner is a parent.

-In these cases, we recommend that both parents consult with Brendan and have him explain the law behind dog bite compensation.
-Brendan can be reached at 1-888-377-8900 (toll free), 612-338-0202 or via our free consultation form.
-Read more: Dog Bite FAQ.
+In these cases, we recommend that both parents consult with one of our attorneys to hear an explanation of the law behind dog bite compensation.
+We can be reached at 1-888-377-8900 (toll free), 612-338-0202 or via our free consultation form.